LORD-MicroStrain/mip_sdk/README.md

 ### CMake Build Configuration

 The following options may be specified when configuring the build with CMake (e.g. `cmake .. -DOPTION=VALUE`):
-* MICROSTRAIN_ENABLE_SERIAL - Builds the included serial port library (default enabled).
-* MICROSTRAIN_ENABLE_TCP - Builds the included socket library (default enabled).
 * MICROSTRAIN_ENABLE_LOGGING - Builds logging functionality into the library.
 The user is responsible for configuring a logging callback (default enabled)
 * MICROSTRAIN_LOGGING_MAX_LEVEL - Max log level the SDK is allowed to log.
 If this is defined, any log level logged at a higher level than this will result in a noop regardless of runtime configuration.
 Useful if you want some logs, but do not want the overhead compiled into the code.
 * MICROSTRAIN_TIMESTAMP_TYPE - Overrides the default timestamp type.
 See [Timestamps](https://lord-microstrain.github.io/mip_sdk_documentation/latest/timestamps.html) in the documentation.
 * MICROSTRAIN_ENABLE_CPP - Causes the src/cpp directory to be included in the build (default enabled).
 Disable to turn off the C++ api.
-* MIP_ENABLE_EXTRAS - Builds some higher level utility classes and functions that may use dynamic memory.
+* MICROSTRAIN_ENABLE_EXTRAS - Builds some higher level utility classes and functions that may use dynamic memory.
-* MIP_ENABLE_DIAGNOSTICS - Adds some counters to various entities which can serve as a debugging aid.
+* MICROSTRAIN_ENABLE_SERIAL - Builds the included serial port library (default enabled).
+* MICROSTRAIN_ENABLE_TCP - Builds the included socket library (default enabled).
+* MICROSTRAIN_BUILD_PACKAGE - Adds a `package` target to the project that will build a `.deb`, `.rpm`, or `.zip` file containing the library
-* BUILD_EXAMPLES - If enabled (`-DBUILD_EXAMPLES=ON`), the example projects will be built (default disabled).
+* MICROSTRAIN_BUILD_EXAMPLES - If enabled (`-DMICROSTRAIN_BUILD_EXAMPLES=ON`), the example projects will be built (default disabled).
-* BUILD_TESTING - If enabled (`-DBUILD_TESTING=ON`), the test programs in the /test directory will be compiled and linked.
+* MICROSTRAIN_BUILD_TESTING - If enabled (`-DMICROSTRAIN_BUILD_TESTING=ON`), the test programs in the /test directory will be compiled and linked.
 Run the tests with `ctest`.
-* BUILD_DOCUMENTATION - If enabled, the documentation will be built with doxygen.
+* MICROSTRAIN_BUILD_DOCUMENTATION - If enabled, the documentation will be built with doxygen.
 You must have doxygen installed.
-* BUILD_DOCUMENTATION_FULL - Builds internal documentation (default disabled).
+* MICROSTRAIN_BUILD_DOCUMENTATION_FULL - Builds internal documentation (default disabled).
-* BUILD_DOCUMENTATION_QUIET - Suppress standard doxygen output (default enabled).
+* MICROSTRAIN_BUILD_DOCUMENTATION_QUIET - Suppress standard doxygen output (default enabled).
-* BUILD_PACKAGE - Adds a `package` target to the project that will build a `.deb`, `.rpm`, or `.7z` file containing the library
+* MIP_ENABLE_DIAGNOSTICS - Adds some counters to various entities which can serve as a debugging aid.
+* MIP_ENABLE_METADATA - Builds metadata for MIP commands.
+If not set, the system will try to determine if C++20 is available to enable it.
+C++20 is required for the metadata module.
+* MIP_ENABLE_EXTRAS - Builds some higher level utility classes and functions that may use dynamic memory. (default MICROSTRAIN_ENABLE_EXTRAS)

 ### Compilation